GreetVdL/countryclock/README.md

 ## My first React project

 A clock displaying the current time in either Belgium, Portugal or Iceland.
+The website can be viewed on [https://countryclock.netlify.app/](https://countryclock.netlify.app/).